AkThao/backtrack-sudoku/README.md

 `main.py` is the controller that connects the model (solver) and the view (GUI).

-There are programs to test both algorithms on 3x3, 4x4, 6x6 and 9x9 boards, but can generalise to solve any size board.
+There are programs to test the algorithm on 3x3, 4x4, 6x6, 8x8 and 9x9 boards, which are the same boards built in to the app.

 ## Dependencies
 ```